puppetlabs/pupperware/k8s/README.md

 ### Using Pre-Generated Puppet Master Certificates

-If you prefer not to auto-sign or manually sign the Puppet Agents' CSRs - you can use the same Puppet master certificates which you used in your bare-metal setup.
-Please archive into a file and place your certificates in the `init/puppet-certs` directory and enable their usage in the Values file (`.Values.puppetserver.preGeneratedCertsJob.enabled`).
+If you prefer not to auto-sign or manually sign the Puppet Agents' CSRs - you can use the same Puppet master and PuppetDB certificates which you used in your bare-metal setup.
+Please archive into two separate files and place your certificates in the `init/puppet-certs/puppetserver` and `init/puppet-certs/puppetdb` directories and enable their usage in the Values file (`.Values.puppetserver.preGeneratedCertsJob.enabled`).

-The content of the archive should be very similar to:
+The content of the two archives should be very similar to:

 ```console
 root@puppet:/# ll /etc/puppetlabs/puppet/ssl/